Vladimir Lavrinenkov: Postwar

 After being relieved of command of the regiment in August, Lavrinenkov attended the M. V. Frunze Military Academy, which he graduated from in November 1948.
 In March 1949 he became the commander of the 2nd Guards Fighter Aviation Division, which flew the La-5, Yak-9, and P-40.
 He was transferred to command of the 142nd Fighter Aviation Division which used the La-7 and Supermarine Spitfire in February 1950.
 In July 1951 he became the superintendent of the Fighter Air Defense Training Center in Nizhny Novgorod.
 There his flew the Yak-17, La-15, and MiG-15.
 In November 1952 he left the center to attend the Military Academy of the General Staff, which he graduated from in 1954.
 After attending the academy he became the deputy commander of Kiev Fighter Aviation Defense Directorate, and in July 1955 he was promoted to commander.
 In November 1958 he became the commander of the Separate Baltic Air Defense Corps, and in April 1962 he became the senior deputy commander of the 8th Separate Air Defense Army.
 In February 1966 he was placed in command of the 2nd Separate Air Defense Army and was made deputy commander of the Belarusian Air Defense District; from August 1969 to December 1977 he commanded the 8th Separate Air Defense Army in addition to being deputy commander of the Kiev Air Defense District, after which he became the chief of staff and deputy superintendent of the civil defense in Ukraine.
-In 1984 he became a consultant at a military academy in Kiev, where he lived until his death in 1988.
-In addition to his roles in the military he wrote several books and became a member of the Writers' Union of the USSR in 1976.
+In 1984 he became a consultant at a military academy in Kiev, where he lived until his death on 14 January 1988.
+In addition to his roles in the military he wrote several books and became a member of the Union of Soviet Writers in 1976.
 Having been a member of the Communist Party since 1942, he held many high positions in the party, being a deputy the Supreme Soviet of the: RSFSR from 1947 to 1951, the Latvian SSR from 1959 to 1963, the Belarusian SSR from 1967 to 1971, and a member of the Central Committee of the Communist Party of Ukraine from 1971 to 1981.

+Memorials and dedications

+A sculpture-portrait in his likeness was made by Isaak Mendelevich shortly after the end of the war.
+A bronze bust of him made by sculptor Mikhail Olenin was installed in Pochinok in 1948.